- Cleveland State University, Cleveland-Marshall College of Law, J.D., 2011, summa cum laude

 - Advising operators on matters involving leasing, unit operation and development, due diligence, and title and mineral ownership

 - Representing operators before state courts and regulatory bodies

 - Representing lenders in connection with oil and gas project financing

-- Representing clients, including wholesale and retail suppliers, in rate proceedings and investigations before the Public Utilities Commission of Ohio
+- Representing clients, including wholesale and retail suppliers, in rate proceedings, compliant proceedings and investigations before the Public Utilities Commission of Ohio

 Ilya has presented on numerous occasions on oil and gas issues and is a regular contributor to the Vorys Energy & Environmental Law Blog.
 He is a member of the Energy & Mineral Law Foundation and a graduate of the Rocky Mountain Mineral Law Foundation Oil and Gas Law Short Course.
 Ilya received his J.D. summa cum laude from the Cleveland State University, Cleveland-Marshall College of Law and his B.A. cum laude from John Carroll University.

 - 8/11/2017Vorys attorneys Greg Russell and Ilya Batikov were speakers at the Review of Oil and Gas Law hosted by the Energy Law Section of the Dallas Bar Association on August 11, 2017.

 - 5/23/2017Statutes of Limitations and Equity: Emerging Defenses to Lease Busting Claims Based on Ancient Gaps in ProductionVorys attorneys Peter Lusenhop, Ilya Batikov and Jessica Knopp Cunning were speakers at the 38th Annual Energy & Mineral Law Foundation Institute on May 23, 2017.